Google Drive integration with Laravel

-In the ever-evolving world of web development, integrating different platforms can often pose a challenge.
-One such integration that we recently tackled was between Laravel and Google Drive.
-This article will guide you through the process, focusing on how to create a new file in Laravel and retrieve its ID from Google Drive.
+Integrating different platforms can be tough in the changing world of web development.
+We recently combined Laravel and Google Drive.
+This article will show you how to create a new file in Laravel and get its ID from Google Drive.

-Before diving into the code, it's crucial to establish a connection with the Google Drive API.
-This can be done by following the steps outlined in this guide.
-The guide provides a simple walkthrough on how to create a new file in your connected Google Drive folder.
-If that's all you need, you can stop reading here.
+Before coding, you need to connect with the Google Drive API.
+Follow the steps in this guide for help.
+The guide shows how to make a new file in your Google Drive folder.
+If that’s all you want, you can stop here.

-However, if you need to upload files, get their ID, delete or change their names, continue reading.
-We'll assume you've completed the setup and managed to create a simple file on your Google Drive, as shown in the guide.
+But if you need to upload files, get their ID, delete or change their names, keep reading.
+We’ll think you’ve set things up and made a simple file on Google Drive, as the guide above shows.

-For this project, we used Laravel Facades to refactor our code.
-However, to keep this article straightforward, we won't delve into that now.
-All the coding will be done inside a controller.
+We used Laravel Facades to clean up our code for this project.
+But to keep it simple, we won’t go into that now.
+All the coding will be in a controller.
 So, create a controller and start coding.

-Assume you're sending a request from your view, and we're accepting that request on our store function.
-The following code is needed to establish the connection with Google Drive:
+Imagine you’re getting a request from your view, and we’re taking that request in our store function.
+You need the following code to connect with Google Drive:

 $client = new \Google_Client();